-Red Bird is a band of good friends having fun playing original music and relevant covers in a genre they call “electric roots”.
-If you’re not sure what that is think Tom Waits, Bonnie Raitt, Tedeschi-Trucks with a splash of D'Angelo.
-Bre’s soulful vocals and Dan’s screaming guitar prowess front the band as they masterfully pass the lead back and forth in a musical communication that is both powerful and organic.
-Backed by groove masters Jeff Langston on bass and Charlie Dogett on drums, they create a sound you can’t help but feel.
-Red Bird is in the studio recording an album, so stay tuned!
+Red Bird plays wildly soulful roots music.
+If you're not sure what that is, imagine that Bonnie Raitt and Tom Waits had a love child and named her Red Bird.
+Bre Gregg's stirring vocals and Dan Gildea's screaming guitar prowess front the band as they masterfully pass the lead in a musical communication that is both powerful and organic.
+Backed by groove masters Jeff Langston on bass and Charlie Doggett on drums, they create a sound you can't help but feel.

 Bre Gregg is wildly soulful.
 When she opens her mouth you hear a rich musical history of back alley clubs filled with visceral blues, deeply authentic soul and smoky jazz.
 Her voice is technically superb, but her ability to connect with the music and her audiences make her performances profoundly intimate.
 Bre was born into a family of musicians, and was singing before she could talk.
 After a degree in music, followed by study and performance in Italy, New York and California, she moved to Portland and spent the next few years entering the music scene and releasing her first CD, On the Wind.
 Bre’s latest album, Something to Talk About, was recorded at a live tribute to Bonnie Raitt featuring top NW talents Lisa Mann, David Jacobs-Strain, Ara Lee, Shelly Rudolph, Mark Bowden, Anne Weiss, Rich Landar and Dan Stueber.
 Red Bird features Bre’s original music and her signature powerhouse vocals combined with the mind-bending lead guitar features of Dan Gildea.